mrblasto/gcm_ChatServer_nodejs/README.md

 You'll also need access to a mongodb server.
 Change line 11 of data/profile.js to a connection string specific to your database.
 The connection string there now is the default.
 See https://www.mongodb.org/ for more information about mongodb.
 Note that the database and tables are created the first time the database is used.
 This is a feature of mongodb.

 ## Running and Using
-Open a command prompt and browse to where you've downloaded gcm_nodejsChatServer and run `node .` to start the server.
+Open a command prompt and browse to where you've downloaded gcm_ChatServer_nodejs and run `node .` to start the server.
 Open a second command prompt (doesn't matter where) and start mongodb: `mongod`.

 There are two steps to sending a message.
 All clients must call first call register as an http post with a url of `*hostname*:3000/register' with parameters ( example: `http://localhost:3000/register` ):